appleparan/copier-modern-ml/README.md

 ├── mkdocs.yml         <- mkdocs-material configuration file.
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         {{ project_slug }} and configuration for tools like ruff
-├── requirements.lock       <- The requirements lock file for reproducing the production environment, e.g. <!-- markdownlint-disable-line MD013 -->
+├── requirements.lock       <- The requirements lock file for reproducing the production environment, e.g.
-│                              generated with `rye sync` ├── requirements-dev.lock   <- The requirements lock file for reproducing the development environment, e.g.<!-- markdownlint-disable-line MD013 -->
+│                              generated with `rye sync` ├── requirements-dev.lock   <- The requirements lock file for reproducing the development environment, e.g.
 │                              generated with `rye sync` ├── data
 │   ├── external       <- Data from third party sources.